 ISO 26262 Tool Classification and Qualification

 As part of the release of ISO 26262 in 2011, requirements to establish confidence in the correct functioning of software tools used to develop safety-related automotive E/E systems came into effect.
 Eight years later, there are plenty of experiences and lessons learned from applying these requirements in day-to-day engineering.
 However, implementing ISO 26262 tool classification and qualification remains a challenge for many automotive organizations and consumes significant resources.
-Starting with a systematic introduction to the tool classification and qualification requirements of ISO 26262-8, this 1-day class also reviews current industrial best practices and discusses trends and lessons learned.
-In the hands-on session, you will familiarize yourself with the structure and content of an exemplary ISO 26262 classification kit for a model-based development tool and gain hands-on experience with customizing such a kit to your organization’s specific needs.
+Starting with a systematic introduction to the tool classification and qualification requirements of ISO 26262-8, this 1-day class also reviews current industry best practices and discusses trends and lessons learned.
+In the hands-on session, you will familiarize yourself with the structure and content of an exemplary ISO 26262 classification kit for a model-based development tool and gain hands-on experience in customizing a kit to your organization’s specific needs.

 - Gaining confidence in the correct functioning of software tools

 - ISO 26262 tool classification and qualification approach

 - Make or buy?
 Costs incurred by the activities to gain confidence in the use of software tools

 - Tool classification and qualification kits – Streamlining the classification/qualification of COTS tools

 - ISO classification kit hands-on

 This training class will be brought to you in cooperation with samoconsult GmbH.

 |10:30 a.m.||ISO 26262 tool classification and qualification approach